Lothbury

 "North and West Front of the Bank of England, from Lothbury", 1828.

 Lothbury is a short street in the City of London.
 It runs east–west with traffic flow in both directions, between Gresham Street's junction with Old Jewry and Coleman Street to the west, and Bartholomew Lane's junction with Throgmorton Street to the east.

 History

-The area was populated with coppersmiths in the Middle Ages before later becoming home to a number of merchants and bankers.
+The area was populated with coppersmiths in the Middle Ages before later becoming home to a number of clockmakers, merchants and bankers.
 According to Stow, the street was:

 possessed for the most part by founders that cast candlesticks, chafing dishes, spice mortars, and such-like copper or laton works, and do afterwards turn them with the foot and not with the wheel, to make them smooth and bright with turning and scratching (as some do term it), making a loathsome noise to the by-passers that have not been used to the like, and therefore by them disdainfully called Lothberie.